duereg/codetype/src/documents/posts/20140408-ember-the-content-property-of-ds-promise-array.html.md

 layout: post
 ```

+# Ember Data Upgrade Issues
+## The content property of DS.PromiseArray should be set before modifying it

 If you see the following error in Ember.Data 1.0.0-beta.7:

 **The content property of DS.PromiseArray should be set before modifying it**